 Serve with gravy of your choice.

 It takes about ¾ cup of water to knead after adding the yeast and water.
 Apply oil to your hands and continue kneading.
-This way the dough incorporates the oil and becomes more soft.
+This way the dough incorporates the oil and becomes softer.